 What if ageing is the result of an utterly misfortunate anomalous algorithmic error?
 Mother Nature goofed-up!
 Oops!

-Evolution mostly seems like an algorithm that lacks a meaningful purpose, other than to survive, reproduce and self-destruct.
+Mostly, evolution seems like an algorithm that lacks a meaningful purpose, other than to survive, reproduce and self-destruct.
 Evolution is flawed and fallible.
 We can certainly do better and that’s where advances in research and technology hold the promise to make us better designers.

 Just to clarify a few things, before I dive into life extension therapies:

 People that advocate life extension do so because they value being alive, and see death as an end to all experiences and opportunities.
 The thing that is downright evil, about death, especially an early death, is that it terminates the possibilities of anything more.
-Life extension, thus, is a deeply moral project that is working to extend lifespan and increasing the quality of life with more vigorous bodies.
+Life extension, thus, is a deeply moral project that is working to extend lifespan and increase the quality of life with more vigorous bodies.

 Life extension methods involve altering our human body.
 Isn’t that fundamentally changing our human nature, by modifying it with synthetic materials?